dataminer-site/dataminer-site.github.io/docs/api/odbc/windows.md

 The `ODBC.INI` is where users usually insert DSN registry entries for the drivers.

-For example, the DSN registry for DuckDB would look like this:
+For example, the DSN registry for DataMiner would look like this:

 ![`HKLM->SOFTWARE->ODBC->ODBC.INI->DuckDB`](/images/blog/odbc/odbc_ini-registry-entry.png)